cb7chaitanya/Apple-Vision-Pro/README.md

 Apple Vision Pro Website Frontend Clone Overview

 This project is a frontend clone of the website for Apple's Vision Pro.
-The website provides users with an immersive experience showcasing the features, specifications, and capabilities of the headset.
+The website provides users with an immersive experience showcasing the features, specifications, and capabilities of the product.
 By replicating the frontend interface, this project aims to offer a similar browsing experience to users.

 Features

-  *Rich Media Content: Incorporates high-quality images and interactive elements to showcase the features and functionalities of the Apple Vision Pro VR headset.
+  *Rich Media Content: Incorporates high-quality images and interactive elements to showcase the features and functionalities of the Apple Vision Pro.

   *Informative Sections: Includes sections such as product overview, specifications, design and many more to provide users with comprehensive information about the headset.